-What personal welfare power of attorney can't do
+What health and welfare power of attorney cannot do

-A health and welfare LPA doesn't come into force until the donor has lost the capacity to make decisions for themselves.
+A health and welfare LPA does not come into force until the donor has lost the capacity to make decisions for themselves.

-There are some decisions you as an attorney can't make for another person.
+There are some decisions you as an attorney cannot make for another person.

-- refuse any medication prescribed by a responsible clinician if the person has been sectioned or is on leave from hospital
+- refuse any medicine prescribed by a responsible clinician if the person has been sectioned or is on leave from hospital

 - make decisions about where they should live if the donor is under a guardianship order